jonscheiding/dory/README.md

     enabled: true
     nameserver: 127.0.0.1
     port: 53  # port where the nameserver listens.
 On linux it must be 53

+  aliases:
+    enabled: true
+    # addresses:
+    #   To allow containers to talk to each other by their names,
+    #   set dnsmasq.domains[].address to a private IP and add it here
+    #   (Supported on MacOS only)
+    #   - <ip>
 ```

 #### Upgrading existing config file